 Each one of the six hats has a different color and each color represents a way of thinking, a way of seeing the idea or problem in which you are thinking.

-With each hat, you can find aspects that could not have been seen from a traditional analysis.
+With each hat, you can find aspects that could not have been seen from the traditional analysis.
 You just have to follow each hat’s guidelines.

-The Six Hats system works better in groups, but nothing impedes to work individually with this method.
+The Six Hats system works better in a group of people, but nothing impedes you to work individually with this method.

-This is the list of colors and descriptions of the hats.
+This is the list of Hats colors and thinking descriptions.

 It is the thinking of moderation and control.
-Dictate to the other hats when it is their turn to enter and set the times.
-It does not judge, it does not evaluate, it only knows the objectives to achieve with the session, let to the attendees know and takes care that the rules are followed.
+Direct to the other hats when is their turn to enter and set the times.
+It does not judge, it does not evaluate, it only knows the objectives to achieve with the session, let the attendees know, and make sure rules are followed.

 This is the hat of objective and neutral thinking, looks for facts, numbers and concrete data.